 Real Estate Prices and Overview

-S Homan Ave / W Ogden Ave median real estate prices are $145,817, which is more expensive than 42.6% of the neighborhoods
+S Homan Ave / W Ogden Ave median real estate prices are $106,366, which is less expensive than 74.4% of Illinois neighborhoods

 Average rental prices in S Homan Ave / W Ogden Ave are currently

 $1,164, based on NeighborhoodScout's exclusive analysis.
 The average rental cost in this neighborhood is higher than 79.2%

 S Homan Ave / W Ogden Ave is a densely urban neighborhood (based on population

 S Homan Ave / W Ogden Ave real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and single-family homes.

 Most of the residential real estate is renter occupied.
 Many of

 the residences in the S Homan Ave / W Ogden Ave neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1970 and 1999.